cr0wdedroom/WinSentinel-Endpoint-Threat-Visibility-and-Detection-Framework/README.md

   Manager IP: IP of the Kali VM

-  Registration key: Generated from the Wazuh Manager using the manage_agents CLI tool.
+  Authentication key: Generated from the Wazuh Manager using the manage_agents CLI tool.

 ![Wazuh Agent Running Status](screenshots/wazuh-agent-running-status.png)

-Started the Wazuh Agent from the GUI on Windows and verified connectivity from Kali.
+Started the Wazuh Agent from the GUI on Windows and verified connectivity (active status) from Kali.

 ![Wazuh Agent Active Status](screenshots/wazuh-agent-active-status.png)